 Let’s see 9 strategies that would help you build your email lists for WordPress.

 You may love them or hate them, but you just can’t ignore them – yes, that’s the beauty of popups.
 A popup is a window that is displayed in your web page’s foreground.
 It could be a mid-screen popup or take over the entire web page.
 With the help of best popup plugins, you can attract the attention of visitors to your WordPress site and encourage them to share their emails in order to subscribe.
 They may annoy some people, but there’s no debate about how effective they are.
 By making use of popups, several WordPress users have got a jump in their conversions by over 60%!

 However, you don’t have much liberty when working with popups, which makes it important to target the right people at the right time and get your message across quickly.
-An attractive headline, an enticing description and a call to action are the key to leveraging popup plugins to the optimum.
-You can display your popup plugins for WordPress based on particular behavior, like when a returning visitor comes to your site, right before someone is about to leave, or after a visitor has stayed on the page for a certain duration etc.
+An attractive headline, an enticing description and a call to action, are the key to leveraging popup plugins to the optimum.
+You can display your popup plugins for WordPress based on a particular behavior, like when a returning visitor comes to your site, right before someone is about to leave, or after a visitor has stayed on the page for a certain duration, etc.